prebid/Prebid.js/modules/idWardRtdProvider.md

 ### Overview

+ID Ward is a data anonymization technology for privacy-preserving advertising.
+Publishers and advertisers are able to target and retarget custom audience segments covering 100% of consented audiences.
- ID Ward Real time data Provider automatically obtains and submit audience segments IDs to the bid-stream.
+ID Ward’s Real-time Data Provider automatically obtains segment IDs from the ID Ward on-domain script (via localStorage) and passes them to the bid-stream.

 ### Integration